ChangSuNam/Kinetic_Sculptures_NatureInFuture/index.md

 In order to mimic movement of fish swimming, for the bigger fish, its tail was linked to a servo motor with a string:
 ![IMG_0878 HEIC](https://user-images.githubusercontent.com/25335750/162122388-120bcc2a-2fd8-4986-b401-5e2e2aa61001.jpg)
 ![IMG_0879 HEIC](https://user-images.githubusercontent.com/25335750/162122415-6c0ca3fd-bb89-4fa3-acdb-7096b4f088b7.jpg)
 Its body was taped to a straw, which was put in a hole of the enclosure box.
 Since it was not taped or tied to anything, as the servo motor moves, the fish moves freely.
+In the code that can be found at: https://github.com/sitongfX/NatureInFuture/blob/main/NAM_fish/NAM_fish.ino , I set the servo motor to quickly move from 0 to 200, then reset to 0, in a loop:

+                for(int i = 0; i<2000;i++){
+                 //servo
+                  state = state + 10;
+                  myservo.write(state);

+                   //stepper
+                  moveSteps(true, 5, 3);
+                  if(state == 200){
+                    state = 0;
+                    myservo.write(state);
+                  }
+                }

+This would mimic how a fish's tail moves while it swims.

 To visualize water, the enclosure was covered with blue paper:
 ![IMG_0877 HEIC](https://user-images.githubusercontent.com/25335750/162123727-2e825378-9963-4aef-acf4-f56366302f9b.jpg)

 ### Installation

 As a class, we all installed the sculptures and ran our motors simultaneously.
-This was possible with help of webAPI, provided by Professor Santlucito.
-More can be found at https://github.com/mbennett12/kinetic-sculpture-webapi
+This was possible with help of webAPI, provided by Professor Santlucito: https://github.com/mbennett12/kinetic-sculpture-webapi

 On a sheet of blue paper, 4 of us installed our sculptures:
 ![IMG_0885 HEIC](https://user-images.githubusercontent.com/25335750/162140876-9e1ec56e-d979-448c-b64e-6e44c44f263d.jpg)